rust-lang/book/src/ch15-05-interior-mutability.md

 it holds.
 So, what makes `RefCell<T>` different from a type like `Box<T>`?
 Recall the borrowing rules you learned in Chapter 4:

-* At any given time, you can have *either* (but not both of) one mutable reference or any number of immutable references.
+* At any given time, you can have *either* (but not both) one mutable reference or any number of immutable references.
 * References must always be valid.

 With references and `Box<T>`, the borrowing rules’ invariants are enforced at